Dick Meagher: Political career

-Meagher was elected to represent the Tweed as a Protectionist in 1898 and in September gained new fame by horsewhipping John Norton in Pitt Street for calling Meagher in the Truth "Mendax Meagher" and the "premier perjurer of our public life and the champion criminal of the continent", causing Norton to attempt to shoot him.
+Meagher was elected to represent the Tweed as an independent in 1898 and in September gained new fame by horsewhipping John Norton in Pitt Street for calling Meagher in Truth "Mendax Meagher" and the "premier perjurer of our public life and the champion criminal of the continent", causing Norton to attempt to shoot him.
 Meagher was fined £5 for assault.
-He held the Tweed until its abolition in 1904 and was an alderman on Sydney Municipal Council from 1901 to 1920 and was the first Labor Mayor of Sydney.
+He held the Tweed until its abolition in 1904 and was an alderman on Sydney Municipal Council from 1901 to 1921 and was the first Labor Lord Mayor of Sydney.
 From 1907 to 1917 he returned to parliament as the member for Phillip and was Speaker from 1913 to 1917.
 He joined the Australian Labor Party in 1909 and was its vice-president in 1913 and 1915 to 1916 and president from 1914 to 1915.
 He was expelled from the party for supporting conscription in 1916.
 He was defeated as an independent labor candidate in 1917, but Premier William Holman appointed him to the New South Wales Legislative Council in May 1917.

 Meagher failed to be readmitted as a solicitor in 1900, 1902 and 1904, but succeeded in 1909.
-Nevertheless, the Law Institute appealed to the Australian High Court successfully against his readmission.
+Nevertheless, the Law Institute appealed to the High Court of Australia successfully against his readmission.
 He applied to be admitted again unsuccessfully in 1917 and 1919, and failed to gain leave for an appeal to the High Court in March 1920.
 In February, Meagher resigned from the Legislative Council to run unsuccessfully for the five-member seat of Sydney.
 Later that year, parliament passed a bill to reinstate Meagher as a solicitor.